smsaul/valheim-server/README.md

 ### Backups

-The user can download a copy of the world at any time.
+The user can download a copy of the world at the point of the last update at any time.
 An Apache server facilitates this at `helsinki.valheim.saulnet.com/download`.

 ### Logs